5 Easy Ways Every Leader Can Inspire Change - People Development Magazine

 4. Push through the discomfort

 When people stubbornly refuse to see the need for change, it often hurts the people and the organisation around them.
 This is because the organisation holds onto dysfunctional situations, causing more daily harm, or because the people refuse to change.
-Direct confrontation might be required to make a stubborn leader aware of a need to change, pushing through the discomfort that follows with compassion.
+Confrontation may be necessary to bring a stubborn leader to awareness of the need for change, navigating the discomfort that follows with compassion and understanding.
 Sometimes, you have to open the wound to remove the splinter.

-Anger always covers a deep hurt, and people often feel humiliated, embarrassed, vulnerable, and exposed.
+Anger often masks a deep-seated hurt, and people frequently feel humiliated, embarrassed, vulnerable, and exposed.
 Please treat them with the necessary kindness and compassion and, finally, attempt to find a resolution.

 5. Walk away